JacksonKuo/blog/_posts/2025-6-8-trufflehog-grafana.markdown

 ```json
 {"repo":"https://github.com/jkuo-org/repo-private.git","detector":"AWS","link":"https://github.com/jkuo-org/repo-private/blob/9faaa8f4fb5e8e61d8cfd87ffb890b851257c583/canary.properties#L8"}
 ```
 Initial results are saved in artifacts.
 Artifacts in public repos are public, while private repo artifacts are scoped to those who have permissions to the repo.
-Note I'm just using artifacts to see the output, eventually the file will be filtered and written to S3.
+Note I'm just using artifacts to see the output for testing, eventually the file will be filtered and written to S3.

 #### S3 OIDC
 A couple of notes.
-The `thumbprint_list` is now Optional and for AWS is no longer required: `AWS relies on its own library of trusted root certificate authorities (CAs) for validation instead of using any configured thumbprints`.[^9]
+The `thumbprint_list` is now Optional and for AWS is no longer required: *AWS relies on its own library of trusted root certificate authorities (CAs) for validation instead of using any configured thumbprints*.[^9]

-Some good guides for OIDC setup.
+Some good guides for OIDC setup:
 * [https://medium.com/@thiagosalvatore/using-terraform-to-connect-github-actions-and-aws-with-oidc-0e3d27f00123](https://medium.com/@thiagosalvatore/using-terraform-to-connect-github-actions-and-aws-with-oidc-0e3d27f00123)
 * [https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)

 In public repos by default `id-token` is set to  `write` but for private repos by default `id-token` is set to `none`.
-Don't forget to set `id-token: write`.[^10] Also when `id-token` is explicitly set, all permissions are overwritten to none, so `content: read` needs to be reset.
+Don't forget to set `id-token: write`.[^10] Also when `id-token` is explicitly set, all permissions are overwritten to `none`, so `content: read` needs to be reset.

 | Repo Type | id-token | contents |
 |------------|----------|----------|